english0or0spanish/MoonTool/README.md

 3. Run `moontoolinstaller-windows.exe`
 4. Follow the steps given by the installer
 5. ensure run moontool.bat is checked - otherwise the program will not install

-The installer will set up moontool and add it to your PATH so you can use it from any directory.

 ## 📖 Usage